60dimension/IELTS-Vocabularies/Vocabulary03.md

 Our competition has attracted a huge entry.

-At times the memories returned to torment her.
+At times, the memories returned to torment her.

 In total, 80% of bankrupt are men.